KellerJordan/modded-nanogpt/records/011625_Sub3Min/README.md

 + y = flex_attention(q.transpose(1, 2), k.transpose(1, 2), v.transpose(1, 2), block_mask=block_mask, scale=self.attn_scale)
 ```

+For logs on learnable attention scales, see: [README for 01/12/25 record attempt](https://github.com/leloykun/modded-nanogpt/blob/fc--learnable-attn-scale/records/011225_LearnableAttnScale/README.md)

 ### Stacked QKV Weights & Batched Muon Implementation

 This is an implementation/compiler-level optimization that leads to a 1-2 secs speed improvement.
 The crux is that, with a big enough GPU, doing one massive matmul for the QKV weights is faster than doing three smaller matmuls, one for each of the weights.

-The problem, however, is that Muon performs better on the unmerged QKV weights primarily due to the massive matmuls in its Newton-Schulz implementation.
+The problem, however, is that Muon performs better on the unmerged QKV weights primarily due to the massive matmuls in its Newton-Schulz iterations.
 Our previous implementation involved storing these weights separately as before but concatenating them in the forward pass.
-But this concatenation operation introduced a slight regression.
-Finally, we got rid of the overhead by stacking the QKV weights instead and using a batched Muon implementation.
+But this concatenation operation introduced a ~1 sec regression.
+Finally, we got rid of this overhead by stacking the QKV weights instead and using a batched implementation of Muon.

 ### Adam `eps=1e-10` fix

 The speedrun is so tight now that even Adam's default epsilon parameter is already causing problems.

 For context, we initialize our LM head as a zero matrix.
-This leads to small gradients early on in training.
-And to compound to this, PyTorch's DDP apparently divides the gradients by the number of GPUs first before sending them to the other GPUs.
-This leads to even smaller gradients which are sometimes even smaller than Adam's default epsilon.
+This leads to small gradients early on in training which could sometimes be even smaller than Adam's default epsilon--causing training instability and increased validation loss.

 To address this issue, we simply reduced Adam's `eps` from `1e-8` down to `1e-10`.
+This lead to a 0.0014 validation loss improvement with no per-step overhead; thereby allowing us to reduce training steps by 10.

 ```diff
 - optimizer1 = torch.optim.Adam(adam_params, betas=(0.8, 0.95), fused=True)